We know public transport takes traffic off the road and is better for the environment, but most of us prefer driving to taking the bus.

 The director of the Monash Mobility Design Lab, Dr Selby Coxon, believes better design could persuade us to think again.
 People understand design is important when they choose a vehicle, but don’t appreciate how it contributes to their experience on public transport, he says.

 The lab has worked on designs for buses, trams, trains, autonomous vehicles and bicycle paths.
 “As designers, we want to elevate the experience people have on public transport,” Dr Coxon says.

-For instance, it’s well-known that trains are becoming more congested, but can train interiors be designed so that people are distributed more optimally throughout the carriage?
+For instance, it’s well-known that trains are becoming more congested, but can train interiors be designed so that people are distributed more optimally throughout the carriage and overcrowding is reduced?